telerik/xaml-docs/netcore/deploy-netcore-app.md

 ## Deploy the Application

->important The approach shown here is available with the official Visual Studio 2019 and later versions.
-If you use a previous build of VS, check the [Deploy .NET Core apps with Visual Studio](https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-vs?tabs=vs156) MSDN article.
+>important The approach shown here is available with Visual Studio 2019.

 1. Right click the project in Visual Studio and select the __Publish__ option.
 This will open the __Pick a publish taget__ dialog.